 The only key bands missing in the Cat 12 Peplink modem is Band 25 (Sprint's mid-range band) and Band 71, which enables T-Mobile's longest-range service.

-These are both puzzling omissions for devices released in 2019, though Pepwave tells us that they may have Band 71 compatible devices in the future.
+These are both puzzling omissions for devices released in 2019.

 Peplink is marketing these new routers towards customers interested in support for AT&T's FirstNet Band 14 network, a critically important feature for public safety deployments into police cruisers and ambulances.